mateusfacundes/looqbox-challenge/README.md

 ### Parameters
 - **query**: String, optional.
 If empty, lists all Pokemon from PokeAPI.
-- **sort**: String/Enum, optional.
-Defaults to alphabetical sorting if not provided.
+- **sort**: String.
+Defaults to alphabetical sorting if not provided. (accepts alphabetical and length as input)

 ## Class diagram